 If you are interested in other works that explore political themes here are two from very different periods of history.

-Jacques Louis David painted his Death of Marat during the French Revolution, and Peter Paul Ruben’s painted The Consequences (or Horrors) of War during the 30 years war.
+Jacques Louis David painted his harvard essay question during the French Revolution, and Peter Paul Ruben’s painted The Consequences (or Horrors) of War during the 30 years war.
 Both works give us differing looks on how art and politics collide.